instill-ai/instill-core/README.md

 make all
 ```
-Note that it may take a long time due to the size of the Triton server image.
+Note that this may take a while due to the big size of the Triton server image.

 ### Run the samples to trigger an object detection pipeline
 We provide sample codes on how to build and trigger an object detection pipeline.
 Run it with the local VDP.